 - Numeric Nutrient Criteria Task Force – coordinated the efforts of a diverse group of businesses, regulated industries, local governments and governmental entities to fight unscientific and unreasonable water standards proposed by the US Environmental Protection Agency

-For over 20 years Keyna has successfully represented the National Solid Wastes Management Association – Florida Chapter.
+For over 20 years Keyna has successfully represented the National Waste and Recycling Association – Florida Chapter.
 Some of her accomplishments include:

 - Passed legislation protecting solid waste companies from unfair competition from local governments, known as the “Fair Competition Act” and is considered the best legislation of its kind in the nation.